influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/introduction/ui-overview.md

 ## Dashboards

+### Overview

+### Features

+* Smart loading of visible cells
+  - When a dashboard loads, only the cells currently in view will load and refresh.
+  - As a user scrolls down a page, the cells load and refresh automatically as they become visible to the user, keeping the information current.

 ![Dashboard display](/img/chronograf/chrono-dashboard-display.png)

 ![Dashboard edit](/img/chronograf/chrono-dashboard-edit.png)

 ![Dashboard listing](/img/chronograf/chrono-dashboard-listing.png)

+### Cells

+* Annotation support
+  - You can add annotations to graphs to mark important events, providing context to the displayed data.
+  - You can add annotations to a single point in time, or create an annotation for an interval.
+  - Annotations you create in one graph are added to all graphs displaying the same time period.
+    - This allows you to correlate the effects of important events, such as changes or autages, across multiple metrics.

 ### Why does the query builder break after I add my template variable to a query?